 But why would you want to switch in the first place?
 Your existing system works perfectly fine, right?

-Maybe, but hosted VoIP holds a number of advantages over the traditional multi-line phone system.
+Maybe, but business VoIP holds a number of advantages over the traditional multi-line phone system.
 Let’s take a look at some of them.

 1) As many concurrent calls as you like